There are four common questions around Brisbane on shade sails performance.

 Storm Preparation:

 Do you have sufficient protection for you boats caravans and vehicles.
-If not will your insurance cover any damage, if so, how much will you pay for your insurance access and what is the real cost of having a vehicle off of the road?
+If not, will your insurance cover any damage?
+If so, how much will you pay for your insurance access and what is the real cost of having a vehicle off of the road?
 These are real questions you need to ask yourself.